kwur/new-kwur-site/_posts/2008-01-22-quasi-interview-white-rabbits.md

   </p>

   <p>
-    On Wash U: He&#8217;s heard of it!
+    On Wash U: He’s heard of it!
 Fond memories.
   </p>

   <p>